L3viathan/schikanoeschen/english.md

 The active player can never take cards from the stacks A-C of the passive player.

-If the active player takes a card from stack A and there's no other place to put it (or if she chooses not to put it somewhere else), the card is put face-up on stack B. This ends her turn, makes the other player the active player and her the passive one.
+If the active player takes a card from the main stack and there's no other place to put it (or if she chooses not to put it somewhere else), the card is put face-up on stack B. This ends her turn, makes the other player the active player and her the passive one.

-Whenever the player wants to turn around a card from stack A, but it is empty (but stack B is not), she turns around stack B, turning it into a new stack A, and leaving stack B empty.
-This has to be immediately followed by taking and turning around the top card of stack A; it is a single action.
+Whenever the player wants to turn around a card from the main stack, but it is empty (but the discard stack is not), she turns around the discard stack, turning it into a new main stack, and leaving the discard stack empty.
+This has to be immediately followed by taking and turning around the top card of the main stack; it is a single action.
 The stack is not shuffled.

+To summarize, a player can perform sequences of the following actions:

+- Moving a card from the side stack, discard stack or a stack of the board to a stack of the board, a final stack, or the side stack or discard stack of the other player.
+- Turning over a card from the main stack (if necessary, by turning around the discard stack first) and putting it on a stack of the board, a final stack, or the discard or side stack of the other player.
+- Taking a joker out of the game from a board stack, or their own main, side or discard stacks.
+- Turning over a face-down card on the (relative) right side of the board.
+- Turning over a card from the main stack (if necessary, by turning around the discard stack first) and putting it on the discard stack.

+No other things are actions, only (attempted) actions are knockable.

 ##Moving cards
-On the board, cards can be put on empty slots, on a face-down card.
+On the board, cards can be put on empty slots, or on a face-down card.
 A card can also be placed on a face-up stack card if the following three conditions apply:

 - The card being placed is of a different color (red vs. black) than the stack